Aashikmathewcodes/Precision-farming-using-Data-Analytics-and-Machine-learning/README.md

 # Precision-farming-using-Data-Analytics-and-Machine-learning
 MIT License

-Copyright (c) 2023 Bharathwaj Nedoumaran
+Copyright (c) 2023 Aashik Mathew Prosper

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal